KxSystems/docs/docs/ref/read0.md

 Syntax: `read0 x`, `read0[x]`

-Returns data from text file or handle.
-Where `x` is a
+where `x` is a filename, file or process handle, or a file descriptor, returns data from a text file or handle.

 ## Filename

+Where `x` is a filename,
 returns the lines of the file as a list of strings.
 Lines are assumed delimited by either LF or CRLF, and the delimiters are removed.

 ```q